-Pertuzumab (Perjeta®) and trastuzumab are used to treat breast cancer.
+Pertuzumab (Perjeta®) and trastuzumab are targeted therapy drugs used to treat breast cancer.
 They are usually given with chemotherapy.

-You will usually be given this treatment in the chemotherapy day unit.
-A chemotherapy nurse will give it to you.
-During treatment, you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
-This is who we mean when we mention doctor or nurse in this information.
+During treatment, you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
+This is who we mean when we mention doctor, nurse or pharmacist in this information.

-Before or on the day of treatment, a nurse or a person trained to take blood (phlebotomist) may take a blood sample from you.
-This is to check that it is okay for you to have the treatment.
+Before or on the day of treatment a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
+This is to check that your blood cells are at a safe level to have treatment.
+If you are not having chemotherapy, you may not need your blood checked before every treatment.

-You will also see a doctor or nurse.
-They will ask you about how you have been.
-If your blood results are okay on the day of your treatment, the pharmacist will prepare the treatment for you.
+You will see a doctor or nurse before you have treatment.
+They will ask you how you have been feeling.
+If your blood results are okay on the day of your treatment, the pharmacist will prepare your treatment.
 Your nurse will tell you when your treatment is likely to be ready.

 Your course of treatment